aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ## Garbage collector `MXBean`

-Metrics associated with the java_lang_GarbageCollector provide insights into the JVM\'s garbage collection process.
+Metrics associated with the java_lang_GarbageCollector provide insights into the JVM's garbage collection process.
 These metrics encompass details such as the collection count, duration of collections, and more.

 -   `java_lang_GarbageCollector_G1_Young_Generation_CollectionCount`: